 All UMass Lowell Students, Faculty, and Staff are eligible to apply for grants up to $10,000 for campus sustainability projects.
 Please be sure to review the details on this page before applying.
 Reach out to the Office of Sustainability with any questions.

 The University S.E.E.D Fund provides funding for projects that promote environmental sustainability, and positively impact and enhance the student experience at UMass Lowell.
-The Fund will allocate funds to projects that support the sustainability goals outlined in UMass Lowell’s 2020 Strategic Plan.
+The Fund supports the sustainability goals outlined in UMass Lowell’s 2020 Strategic Plan.
 The Fund is supported by student fees and administered through a student-majority committee.

 Sample project examples include the increase the use of renewable energy on campus; increase the energy efficiency of our facilities; reduce the amount of waste created and material resources used on campus; encourage sustainable behaviors; and integrate sustainability into teaching, research and service at UMass Lowell.